GaryHostt/Oracle_Integration/README.md

 [The main OIC documentation](https://docs.oracle.com/en/cloud/paas/integration-cloud/index.html) is your friend.

 Do I need the on-premises adapters, what is process automation, how much does it cost?
-Check out [OIC Pricing & editions](https://www.oracle.com/cloud/integration/pricing.html).
+Check out [OIC Pricing & editions](https://www.oracle.com/cloud/integration/pricing.html), it's based on how many 'messages' you consume.
+But what is a message and how do you count them?
+Check out this [explanation](https://blog.rubiconred.com/understanding-oracle-integration-cloud-licensing/).

 Perhaps you want to programatically schedule OIC, or even have OIC integrate with itself?
 Then check out the [OIC REST API documentation](https://docs.oracle.com/en/cloud/paas/integration-cloud/rest-api/index.html).
 What credentials do I need to connect, how do I configure SaaS outbound messaging, what can an adapter do?
 If these questions sound familiar, start with [the adapter documentation](https://docs.oracle.com/en/cloud/paas/integration-cloud/find-adapters.html).